 Working from home.
 We’ve heard a lot of this in the past few weeks.
 There have been articles galore online including some bits from us too.
 Working from home means a seemingly endless stream of video calls with colleagues.
 Video calls aren’t all that bad.
-Personally, I’ve been astonished by how far video calling technology has come in recent years.
+Personally, I’ve been astonished by how far video calling technology has come in recent years, even if webcams themselves have left people working out how to use an iPhone as a webcam.
 However, it’s not always the most creative or fun way of interacting with your workmates.
 Do you know what is fun and creative?
 Snapchat.
 And you can marry the filters of Snapchat with boring video conference software.

 Having Fun With Video Conferencing Software